ericlafontsee/Employee-Directory/README.md

     * Worked with me to set up the project
 * Anthony Cooper - Trilogy
     * Worked with me on the filtering function
+* Collaborated with classmates: Brendon Conatser, Miller Rich, and Henry Parrish